jamyooes/DOTWebMap/README.md

 <br/>
 Hovering over or moving the cursor over the icon will show various options.
 ![](https://github.com/jamyooes/DOTWebMap/blob/main/walkthrough/control.png)
-The first option is to toggle the points on or off.
+The first option is to toggle the points on (Blue check mark) or off(Empty box).
 The rest of the options are politcal boundaries:
 <ul>
 <li>Assembly District </li>
 <li>Borough</li>